Saleem Sarang

-Saleem Sarang (born 1977) is an Indian politician from Maharashtra, affiliated with Nationalist Congress Party.
-He is the National General Secretary of the Nationalist Congress Party's minority department.
-Previously he served as the State General Secretary of the ruling Nationalist Congress Party's minority cell in Maharashtra.
+Saleem Sarang (also spelled Salim Sarang; born 1977) is an Indian politician.
+He is serving as the Maharashtra State Vice-President of the Nationalist Congress Party since 23 November 2023 and Director of Maulana Azad Minorities Financial Development Corporation Limited (MAMFDC) which works under Government of Maharashtra.
+Previously he served as the National secretary of Nationalist Congress Party's Minority Department.
+He founded the Muslim Welfare Association and serving as its president since its inception.

+He was National General Secretary of the All National Ulema Board and Chairman of Waqf Wing.
+He was one of the star campaigners of Nationalist Congress Party for 2024 Maharashtra Legislative Assembly election.

 Career

 In September 2021, the Nationalist Congress Party (NCP) appointed him as the National General Secretary of the party's minority cell.
 He also acts as Maharashtra observer for NCP.
 He previously served as the General Secretary of NCP's minority department of Maharashtra state.

 In August 2021, he alleged Navi Mumbai Municipal Corporation (NMMC) for poor cleanliness in the city of Navi Mumbai.
 In August 2021, Sarang held a press conference to bring the issue of the e-toilets built by NMMC and hoarding scams by advertising agencies and NMMC.
 He also openly pointed out the loopholes in the functioning of NMMC.